2019 One Whole Step for Man

 One Whole Step for Man features two songs by Daniel and Christine Kallman:

-- Earthrise (world premiere) – Observations of our home planet made by astronauts orbiting Earth.
-The text for this song draws from comments made by astronauts who have experienced the view of Earth from outer space, including: Ron Garan (NASA), Jean-Francois Clervoy (France), Yuri Gagarin (Russian, First Human in Space), Karen Nyberg (NASA), Sandra Magnus (NASA), James Irwin (NASA, Apollo 15), and Mike Massimino (NASA).
+- Earthrise - Observations of our home planet made by astronauts orbiting Earth.
+The text for this song draws from comments made by astronauts who have experienced the view of Earth from outer space, including: Ron Garan (NASA), Jean-Francois Clervoy (France), Yuri Gagarin (Russia, first human in space), Karen Nyberg (NASA), Sandra Magnus (NASA), James Irwin (NASA, Apollo 15), and Mike Massimino (NASA).
+(World premiere)

 [ performance audio / performance with slide show / demo ]